retospect/microweldr/README.md

 A Python package that converts SVG files to Prusa Core One G-code for plastic "spot" welding applications.
 The package processes SVG vector graphics and generates G-code that creates weld spots along the paths without extruding any plastic material.

-**Optimized for Prusa Core One**: Includes chamber temperature control (M141/M191), proper bed dimensions (250×220×270mm), CoreXY-specific settings, and **inverted operation mode** for door-up positioning.
+**Optimized for Prusa Core One**: Includes chamber temperature control (M141/M191), proper bed dimensions (250×220×270mm), CoreXY-specific settings, and **layed back mode** for when your printer is chillin' on its back (door pointing up).

 This allows for rapid microfluidics prototyping with a 3d printer.
 While the edges are not as smooth as a laser weld, the 3d printer is more available than a laser welder.